 What do I need to bring?

 For your first visit, you’ll be asked to provide an ID for yourself and all members of your household, including children.
 Some examples of an ID would be a drivers license, birth certificate, social security card, passport, piece of mail, health insurance card, or state ID.
 If you don’t have a form of ID, call us and let us know about your situation at 218-525-3462.
 You will not be expected to show proof of address or income verification.
 If it’s your first time, you will be asked to fill out a short form that verifies your eligibility to receive our government commodities through The Emergency Food Assistance Program.
 If you are in need of food, you will not be turned away.
-At subsequent visits, you will only need to bring your own ID and the check in process will go much quicker.
+At subsequent visits, you will only need to bring your own ID and the check-in process will go much quicker.